Vstoy001/project5/ReadMe.md

-Use the street and city boxes for query on neighborhood.
+Use the street and city boxes to specify a search for a location to mark as the neighborhood.
-Use checkboxes to specify interests.
-The clostest 20 locations will be marked on the map.
+Use checkboxes to specify interests, searching for interests without a neighborhood will not work.
+The closest 20 locations to the neighborhood will be marked on the map.
 Click on the marker or the name of the interest from the list to see additional details.